-- (a) The reported value is a "running annual average" of the quarterly samples taken. (b) The reported value is the highest quarterly running annual average of samples taken. - (c) Copper, lead and nickel MCL's have not yet been established for community water systems.
-Currently, only Action Levels (AL) of 1.3 ppm for copper and 15 ppb for lead apply.
-AL is the concentration of a substance which, if exceeded, triggers the need for additional required treatment.
-Monitoring only of nickel is required. - (d) The State allows monitoring for some contaminants every three years, since the concentrations do not change frequently.
-The latest sample dates are shown for these contaminants. (e) The City was in non-compliance with the NJDEP for late submittal of Volatile Organic Compounds (VOCs) monitoring results.
-Compliance was achieved in January 2016.
-The City was in non-compliance with the NJDEP for late submittal of the Consumer Confidence Report.
-Compliance was achieved in July 2016.
-The City was in non-compliance with the NJDEP for late submittal of Ethylbenzene monitoring results.
-Compliance was achieved in September 2016.
-The City was in non Compliance on Gross Alpha in May and August 2015.
-Required Public Notice were prepared and issued in compliance with NJDEP Rules and Regulations.
-In November 2015 an additional treatment process was added to assist in the removal of radioactive contaminants including combined radium and alpha emitters.
+- (a) The reported value is a "running annual average" of the quarterly samples taken. - (b) The reported value is the highest locational running annual average (LRAA) of samples taken. (c) Copper, lead and nickel MCL's have not yet been established for community water systems.
+Currently, - only Action Levels (AL) of 1.3 ppm for copper and 15 ppb for lead apply. - (d) The State allows monitoring for some contaminants every three years, since the concentrations do not change frequently.
+The latest sample dates are shown for these contaminants. (e) Our water system failed to conduct monitoring for Total Halaocetic Acids (HAA5) on time.
+We are required to sample quarterly.
+Samples were collected during the monitoring period but submitted to NJDEP after the end of the monitoring period.
+We have recently implemented a new monitoring scheduling system which should prevent this type of monitoring oversight in the future.